numbbo/cobi-problem-generator/README.md

 - `seed` – random seed for reproducibility
 - `domain` – lower and upper bounds for each decision variable
 - `n_peaks` – number of peaks for each objective function
-- `alpha` – transformation exponents for the objectives
 - `n_constraints` – number of constraints of each type (`Linear`, `Quadratic`, `Multi`)
-- `boundary_constraints` – whether to automatically add boundary constraints
+- `boundary_constraints` – whether to enforce the domain bounds as constraints
 - `constraints_feasible` – ensure some feasible points exist
 - And others controlling the size, shape, and condition numbers of objectives and constraints